matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - The implementation classes now implement only those interfaces they are interested in.
 - Our classes do not have unnecessary code clutters, are more readable, and lesser prone to modifications due to changes in interface methods.
-- Single Responsibility Principle is concerned with classes, while Interface Segregation Principle is concerned with interfaces.
+- Single Responsibility Principle concerned with classes, while Interface Segregation Principle concerned with interfaces.

 **Interface Segregation Principle in the Spring Framework**